Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

 \subsection{Turbulent}

-The proof will follow the lines of that of the Riccati case.
-Let~$\Pi:S\to B$ be an elliptic fibration, $X$ a meromorphic vector field on~$S$ inducing a turbulent foliation adapted to~$\Pi$.
-Let~$E$ be a component of the curve of zeros that is not contained in a fiber (it intersects all the fibers).
+The proof will follow the lines of that of the Riccati case, from which we borrow the notation.
+Let~$\Pi:S\to B$ be an elliptic fibration, $X$ a meromorphic vector field on~$S$ inducing a turbulent foliation adapted to~$\Pi$ without first integrals.

-If~$E$ is invariant, the intersection of~$E$ with a generic fiber~$F_0$ gives a finite orbit for the monodromy of the foliation on~$F_0$.
+Let~$\Sigma$ be a component of the curve of zeros that is not contained in a fiber (it intersects all the fibers).
+If~$\Sigma$ is invariant by~$\mathcal{F}$, the intersection of~$\Sigma$ with a generic fiber~$H$ gives a finite orbit for the action of the monodromy of the foliation on~$H$.
 Since a group of automorphisms of an elliptic curve with one finite orbit is finite, the monodromy must be finite.
-Further, all special fibers must be dicritical, for non-dicritical fibers do not have separatrices.
+Further, all special fibers must be dicritical, for nondicritical fibers do not have separatrices.
 In this case there is a first integral for~$\mathcal{F}$.

-If~$E$ is not invariant, in the neighborhood of the non-dicritical special fibers, every leaf will intersect~$E$ infinitely many times.
+If~$\Sigma$ is not invariant, in the neighborhood of the nondicritical special fibers, every leaf will intersect~$\Sigma$ infinitely many times.
 Hence, all the special fibers are dicritical.
-If the monodromy is finite, there is a first integral for~$\mathcal{F}$.
-We will suppose that the monodromy is infinite and, in particular, that all orbits self-accumulate (in particular, the closure of any orbit contains uncountably many others).
+We may suppose that the monodromy is infinite, for otherwise there would be a first integral for~$\mathcal{F}$.
+In particular, all the orbits self-accumulate, and the closure of any orbit contains uncountably many others.
 If~$p\in\widehat{\mathcal{L}}\setminus\mathcal{L}$, $p$ lies at the intersection of~$\widehat{\mathcal{L}}$ with the curve of zeros.
 But, by the self-accumulation of~$\widehat{\mathcal{L}}$, this would imply that the orbit intersects infinitely many times the curve of zeros.
 Thus, $\mathcal{L}=\widehat{\mathcal{L}}$.
-As previously, consider~$B$ with its orbifold structure.
-Let us go again through the arguments of the Riccati case in Section~\ref{ssricdyn}.
+Let us go again through the arguments of the Riccati case in section~\ref{par:firstcase}.
+Consider~$B$ with its orbifold structure.
 Up to replacing~$\mathcal{L}$ by another orbit, the projection~$\Pi|_{\mathcal{L}}$ is a covering of~$B$ (in the orbifold sense).
-Thus, $B$ carries an affine structure making the restriction of~$\Pi$ to every leaf is an affine map.
-From the cover~$\rho:\widehat{B}\to B$ where the affine structure of~$B$ is induced by a vector field, we may construct a cover~$\widehat{S}\to S$ where the induced vector field is holomorphic above every fiber.
-But this implies that~$X$ is holomorphic along the generic fiber of~$\Pi$, and this establishes the result.
+Thus, $B$ carries an affine structure making the restriction of~$\Pi$ to every leaf an affine map (which is regular at a generic point of~$B$).
+But if~$H$ is a generic fiber, the leaf through~$\Sigma\cap H$ has a singularity for its affine structure at~$\Sigma\cap H$, and this contradicts the previous assertion.
+Thus, all components of the curve of zeros are contained in fibers and all the components of the curve of poles must do so as well, and the fibration is preserved.

 We thus finish the proof of our Main Theorem in the case where the surface is algebraic and the solution is entire.